hyungmogu/ctci/README.md

 1. Watch Pre-Lecture Video
     - L4a-Disks

-2. Work on Exercise 3, CSC 369
+2. Worked on Exercise 3, CSC 369

-3. Work on Reviewing Lecture Notes, CSC 369
+3. Worked on Reviewing Lecture Notes, CSC 369
     - Lecture 5

-4. Work on Tutorial 2, CSC 369
+4. Worked on Tutorial 2, CSC 369
     - Fuse Passthrough

 ### September 23rd, 2020
-1. Work on assignment 1a, CSC 369
+1. Worked on assignment 1a, CSC 369

 ### September 22nd, 2020
-1. Work on assignment 1a, CSC 369
+1. Worked on assignment 1a, CSC 369

 ### September 21st, 2020
-1. Work on assignment 1a, CSC 369
+1. Worked on assignment 1a, CSC 369

 ### September 20th, 2020
-1. Work on assignment 1a, CSC 369
+1. Worked on assignment 1a, CSC 369

 ### September 19th, 2020
-1. Work on Midterm Practice 5, CSC 369
+1. Worked on Midterm Practice 5, CSC 369
     - Question 8

-2. Work on assignment 1a, CSC 369
+2. Worked on assignment 1a, CSC 369
     - Question 1

 ### September 18th, 2020
-1. Work on Midterm Practice 5, CSC 369
+1. Worked on Midterm Practice 5, CSC 369
     - Question 1
     - Question 2
     - Question 3